Happy first day of summer!, summer's best recipes, native bees

 Summer Solstice 2020: The First Day of Summer

-In 2020, the June solstice—the start of summer in the Northern Hemisphere—occurs this year on Saturday, June 20.
-Here’s all you need to learn about the summer solstice—longest day of the year!
+In 2020, the June solstice occurs on Saturday, June 20, marking the start of summer in the Northern Hemisphere.
+Here’s everything you need to know about the summer solstice—the longest day of the year!

 Are you harming your dog by feeding them the wrong food?
 There are 3 dangerous ingredients that no dog should ever eat, and if you are giving them to your dog then you might be slowly harming it.
 Click here to find out these harmful ingredients.